Why is Michelin organized as a French partnership limited by shares (société en commandite par actions – SCA)?

 - The Limited Partners or shareholders, who provide capital, elect the members of the Supervisory Board and the Managing Partners and approve the financial statements presented by Management.
 Their liability is limited to the amount of their investment.
 All Michelin shares are registered, which enables the Group to better understand the expectations of its shareholders, who receive a return on their investment in the form of a dividend.

 - The General Partners, who have unlimited personal liability for the Company's debts.
 They can be relieved of this liability only by decision of the shareholders in an Extraordinary Meeting.
 The General Partners may be shareholders, but may not take part in any votes to elect Supervisory Board members or appoint Statutory Auditors.
 The General Partners receive a share of the Company's profits in accordance with its bylaws, subject to shareholder approval at the Annual Shareholders Meeting.

-Since May 11, 2012, Michelin has had two General Partners: Jean-Dominique Senard, General Managing Partner (Chief Executive Officer), and Société Auxiliaire de Gestion (SAGES), Non-Managing General Partner.
+Since May 19, 2019 has two General Partners : Florent Menegaux, Managing General Partner and Société Auxiliaire de Gestion (SAGES), Non-Managing General Partner.